well-it-wasnt-me/torrent_finder/docs/usage.md

 4. Send `status` to check in on active downloads; the bot auto-notifies you when a Telegram-triggered download finishes.

 Populate the `telegram` section of `config.json` with your `bot_token` (and optional `chat_id`) or override with `--token` / `--chat-id`.
 Tweak `--max-results` when you want more or fewer options.
 The bot shares the same `config.json` as the CLI, so keep your Torznab/Transmission settings up to date there.

+!!! tip
+    Auto-notifications for finished torrents rely on the Telegram JobQueue.
+Install the optional dependency via `pip install "python-telegram-bot[job-queue]"` so the bot can schedule those background checks.